 Financial Policies and Procedures

 Every accountant who works with nonprofit organizations can tell at least one agonizing story about a group who loses money because they didn’t have good policies and procedures in place.
 Even if your group has never had any trouble, it makes sense to put take steps to prevent something negative from happening in the future.
 Here is a sample Internal Controls Checklist from our friends at CompassPoint.
-Click here to link to the CompassPoint Fiscal Policies and Procedures Guide and Template.
+Click here and fill out some information about yourself to download the CompassPoint Fiscal Policies and Procedures Guide and Template.